So you’ve got your puppy and don’t know what to do next.

 Training – 6:15 pm

-Almost the end of the day!
+Almost the end of the day, but not the end of your puppy’s daily schedule!
 But there’s always time to squeeze in an extra bit of training.
 Maybe you can try showing him how to walk on different surfaces?
 Bubble wrapping paper should be a good one to try tonight.

 Supper time – 7:00 pm